BDC Hamburger Icon

 Open row

-You may have taken out an SBA loan to get your business off the ground or through a down period, or to bring it to the next level of growth.
-However, things didn’t work quite as planned, and now your business is having difficulty making your SBA loan payments.
+You may have taken out a United States Small Business Administration (SBA( loan to get your business off the ground, weather a downturn or take your venture to the next level of growth.
+However, things haven’t gone as planned and now your business is struggling to make its SBA loan payments.
 The good news is that you have options.

-The U.S. Small Business Administration (SBA) has programs for struggling borrowers.
-In some cases, you can get a loan modification or a settlement, but these options have ramifications.
+The SBA offers programs for struggling borrowers.
+In some cases, you can get a loan modification or a settlement — but these options have long-term ramifications.
+We’ll explain how SBA loan default and forgiveness work and share tips for avoiding this situation.

 If you are a small business owner in danger of defaulting on your SBA loan, here’s everything you should know:

-Even though your loan is called an SBA loan, your lender makes day-to-day servicing decisions, not the SBA.
-If you’re struggling to make payments, you’ll need to plead your case to your bank.
+Even though your loan is called an SBA loan, your lender makes day-to-day servicing decisions — not the SBA.
+If you’re struggling to make payments, your first step should be to contact your bank.

 Editor’s note: Looking for financing for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.

-When speaking with your bank about a loan modification or deferment, remember that you catch more flies with honey than with vinegar.
-In other words, be nice.
-It helps.
-While there are times when you should push back on the lender or take an aggressive approach, that shouldn’t be your default approach.
-Be courteous, return calls promptly and send the lender the information it needs on time.
-Making your lender’s life easier can never hurt.
+• Be polite: When speaking with your bank about a loan modification or deferment, stay calm, professional and responsive.
+While there may be times you’ll need to push back on the lender, avoid an aggressive approach unless necessary.
+Be courteous, return calls promptly and provide the required information on time.
+Making your lender’s life easier can only help your case.

 Bottom LineBottom line

-If you are having trouble repaying your SBA loan, whether a 7(a) or 504 loan, a modification or deferment makes sense.
-If you cannot pay back the loan, neither option will help.
+If you are having trouble repaying your SBA loan — whether a 7(a) or 504 loan — a modification or deferment may provide temporary relief.
+However, if you cannot repay the loan at all, neither option will solve the problem.

 2. The SBA will consider settlements.

-Modifications and deferments are great for blips and hiccups, but when a business is bleeding cash with no end in sight, a deferment is akin to a Band-Aid on a broken leg – it’s not enough.
+Modifications and deferments are great for short-term financial struggles, but when a business is bleeding cash with no end in sight, a deferment is akin to a Band-Aid on a broken leg — it’s not enough.
 In many cases, the only way to solve the problem is to shut down the business.
-That’s never an easy decision, but often it can be the right one.
+That’s never an easy decision, but it can often be the right one.

-Once your business closes, ideally, that would be the end of it.
+Ideally, once your business closes, that would be the end of it.
 Unfortunately, it’s not.
-The overwhelming majority of SBA loans require personal guarantees, so even if your business is closed, the onus is on you to make good on the debt.
+The vast majority of SBA loans require personal guarantees so, even if your business is closed, you’re still responsible for repaying the debt.

 While the bad news is that you could potentially be on the hook for a significant sum of cash, the good news is that the government understands it can’t get blood from a stone.
 That’s why the SBA is willing to consider settlements, a process known as “offer in compromise” (OIC).

-It’s important to note that an OIC is not a right and not everyone is eligible.
-A lengthy list of factors determines whether the SBA will consider some level of forgiveness, but in short, the borrower must demonstrate financial hardship and an inability to repay the debt over a reasonable period.
+It’s important to note that an OIC is not guaranteed and not everyone is eligible.
+Various factors determine whether the SBA will consider some level of forgiveness but, in short, the borrower must prove financial hardship and an inability to repay the debt over a reasonable period.

 Declaring bankruptcy will discharge most SBA business loans.